tsosi-org/tsosi-app/backend/tsosi/README.md

 ### [Data ingestion](data/ingestion.py)

-This contains the code to ingest a prepared dataset of transferts.
+This contains the code to ingest a prepared dataset of transfers.

 * The ingestion process tries to match the given entities with existing ones, using their name, country and PIDs.

-* It will then create the new entities, the transferts, the provided identifiers and all the matching data.
+* It will then create the new entities, the transfers, the provided identifiers and all the matching data.

 * Everything is encapsulated in the function ̀`ingest_new_records`.